 “The proliferation of [microorganisms] in fermented vegetables enhances their digestibility and increases vitamin levels.
 These beneficial organisms produce numerous helpful enzymes as well as antibiotic and anticarcinogenic substances.
 [They] not only keep vegetables and fruits in a state of perfect preservation but also promotes the growth of healthy flora throughout the intestine.” —Sally Fallon, Nourishing Traditions

-The fermentation of food is a practice that has been found and revered in every traditional and indigenous culture in the world, and for good reason.
+Food fermentation is a practice that has been discovered and revered by every traditional culture in the world, and for good reason.
 Fermentation is inexpensive, increases the shelf life of food, and provides numerous health benefits to foodstuffs, including:

 The Fermenting Fungi

-Cultivating The Fermenting Fungi
+Cultivating Fermenting Fungi